National Trust of Australia: Description

 Collectively, the constituent National Trusts own or manage over 300 heritage places (the majority held in perpetuity), and manage a volunteer workforce of 7,000 while also employing about 350 people nationwide, as of 2020.
 Around 1,000,000 visitors experience the properties and their collections in Australia each year.

 Constituent organisations

 As of 2020, the National Trust's constituent organisations were:

 NSW

+It was founded in 1947.
 In 1975, the National Trust moved into the former Fort Street High School building on Observatory Hill, after the girls' school moved to Petersham to be reunited with the boys' school, which had moved in 1916.
 The distinctive building, which retains its appearance from the time of its conversion to a school in 1849, is visible from the approaches to the Sydney Harbour Bridge.
+Items on the Heritage Register are not protected by law.

+Properties

+The Trust owns several properties on the register: